How can you have extra links in bio on X (Twitter) and get

 More Visits to Your Website

-This post is about adding adding extra links in bio on X (previously known as Twitter) and to other social media platforms like Instagram, Facebook Page and your YouTube channel.
-I won’t discuss the options of how to add these links.
-Instead, I’ll explain one popular way for adding extra links in bio and an option for a landing page on your website – that you may not have considered.
+This post is about adding extra links in bio on X (formerly Twitter) bio and other social platforms like Instagram, Facebook Page, and YouTube.
+I’ll show a popular method for extra links, and suggest a social media landing page on your website—an option you might overlook.

 - Extra links in bio on X (Twitter)